 We thank our shepherd and anonymous reviewers for useful feedback.
 We thank Sean McDirmid for useful discussions and comments.
 We thank Philippe Suter for his feedback about this project, as well as Eva Darulova for her feedback on the paper.
-We thank Lomig Megard, who greatly contributed to the new version of the project.
+We thank Lomig Megard, who has been contributing to an upcoming new version of the system that we described in this paper.